Toi Ohomai Institute of Technology: Rotorua

 Toi Ohomai has two campuses in Rotorua.
 Mokoia, like Windermere, is a more modern campus, with lecture theatres and many specialised buildings, such as pottery studios and hair salons.
 The second campus, Waipā, is a one-of-a-kind wood manufacturing plant that acts as a training facility for students.

 Student life

 Across its campuses, Toi Ohomai offers many leisure activities and events for students.
 This includes a wide variety of celebrations such as Māori language week, Diwali, and Halloween, along with market days, live music, and barbeques.
 Some campuses house amenities, including gyms and cafes.
 Vocational training centres, such as nail and beauty salons, are also available for students as clients.
 There also has a number of childcare options for parents who are studying.
 As is traditional with New Zealand tertiary education institutions, Toi Ohomai hosts an Orientation Week with themed events for new students to connect with one another and become acquainted with their campus.
-Since 2018, Toi Ohomai has used a student app for communications.
-This app is particularly focused on ensuring those in lower socio-economic areas are able to access resources and collaborate with other students.

 Research excellence

-Toi Ohomai Institute of Technology has obtained a reputation of excellence and field leadership through innovative projects and quality of research and education.

 In 2018, Toi Ohomai participated in the Performance-Based Research Fund (PBRF) Quality Evaluation, where it achieved 28 quality categories over a wide range of academic disciplines, including business, science, creative arts, social sciences, and health education.
-These achievements by the institution are evidence of Toi Ohomai's commitment to research excellence and improving its academic reputation and quality of research-led growth.